 - The funding will help to challenge extremism, hate, polarisation and disinformation and will support ISD in pursuit of its charitable objectives

 - The funder does not attempt to influence ISD’s objectives, policies or decisions, and the funding does not pose a risk to ISD’s independence, either explicitly or implicitly

 - The funding does not pose a risk of harm to ISD’s reputation, staff, partners or beneficiaries

 Privacy & Transparency of Donors

 We hold our team to very high ethical standards in all our work.
-This includes in research, where the nature of the topics we address pose unique challenges to researchers, such as the difficulty of accessing research subjects; of managing researcher security and wellbeing concerns; of the traumatic and disturbing nature of much extremism content; and of the particular vulnerability of members and followers of extremist groups.
+This includes in our research, where the topics we address pose unique challenges to researchers, such as difficulties in terms of accessing research subjects; managing researcher security and wellbeing; the traumatic and disturbing nature of much extremism content; and the particular vulnerability of members and followers of extremist groups.

 To ensure our ethical standards are met and maintained, we exhaustively consider the ethical responsibilities, methods and systems that must guide our work.
-ISD’s work is guided by six core ethical principles: Respect for Persons; Concern for Welfare; Pursuing Justice; Minimising Online Harms; Safeguarding Researchers; and Considering Exploitation.
-The principles are outlined to all staff in training and our Ethics Policy which is available upon request.
+To this end, ISD’s programming is guided by six core ethical principles: Respect for Persons; Concern for Welfare; Pursuing Justice; Minimising Online Harms; Safeguarding Researchers; and Considering Exploitation.
+The principles are outlined to all staff in regular training and our Ethics Policy which is available upon request.

-For more information about our programming ethical processes, or to learn more, please email [email protected].
+For more information about our programming ethics, or to learn more, please email [email protected].
 If you have any concerns about our work, our Complaints Policy outlines methods for contacting us.